-The committees will be advisory bodies only, and the decision-making will remain within the collegial responsibility of the Belgian Board.
-The Belgian Board will determine the terms of reference of each committee with respect to the organization, procedures, policies and activities of the committee in line with the Belgian Companies Code and the Belgian Corporate Governance Code.
+The committees are advisory bodies only, and the decision-making remains within the collegial responsibility of the non-executive directors.
+The non-executive directors determine the terms of reference of each committee with respect to the organization, procedures, policies and activities of the committee.

-The Belgian Board will establish and appoint an audit committee, a remuneration and nomination committee and a research and development committee.
-We expect that the composition and function of all of our committees will comply with all applicable requirements of the Exchange Act, the exchanges on which the ordinary shares are listed and the Belgian Corporate Governance Code.
+Our non-executive directors have established and appointed an audit committee, a remuneration and nomination committee and a research and development committee.
+The composition and function of all of our committees will comply with all applicable requirements of the Exchange Act, the exchanges on which the ordinary shares are listed, SEC rules and regulations and the DCGC.